 I studied for a BSc in Biology at University of Évora, Portugal, followed by an MRes in Marine Biology at University of Aveiro, Portugal.
 My MRes thesis investigated the vulnerability of blue shark (Prionace glauca) to longlining activity in the Northeast Atlantic.
 Afterwards, my PhD at the University of Southampton was focused on the behaviour, predator-prey and fisheries interactions of ocean sunfish (Mola mola), in the North Atlantic Ocean.
 My work integrated the species movements in the environment and highlighted how dynamic prey landscapes enable active habitat selection.
 Simultaneously, I have been collaborating with the satellite tagging and tracking of different marine species distribution (from the hawksbill sea turtle to large predators as the tiger, silky and bull sharks).

-At the WildCRU, on the Trans-Kalahari Predator Project, I will be investigating the spatial ecology of different species of carnivores in Zimbabwe, focusing on the estimation of population densities of three species (lion/leopard/hyaena).
+At the WildCRU, on the Trans-Kalahari Predator Programme, I will be investigating the spatial ecology of different species of carnivores in Zimbabwe, focusing on the estimation of population densities of three species (lion/leopard/hyaena).
 Particularly, this work aims at a better understanding and the environmental integration of the species distribution in the region, the intraguild interactions and co-occurrence patterns and the habitat selection.